Looking for Magical Doremi

-Planning for the film began in September 2016, with the film project formally announced in March 2019.
-Aiming for an adult female audience outside of Ojamajo Doremi fans, Toei Animation decided to focus on the various common struggles that Japanese women face in their daily lives, with each main character representing a particular generation.
+Planning for the film began in September 2016, with the project formally announced in March 2019.
+Aiming for an adult female audience outside of Ojamajo Doremi fans, Toei Animation focused on the various common struggles Japanese women face in their daily lives, with each main character representing a particular generation.
 Upon release, Looking for Magical Doremi was praised for its themes of rediscovering the joys of life in adulthood through childhood.
 The film won Best Animation Film Award at the 75th Mainichi Film Awards.